ryandy/actions-github-app-token/README.md

 ...
 ```

-## Change action.yml
+### Making changes to action.yml

-The action.yml contains defines the inputs and output for your action.
+The action.yml defines the inputs and outputs for the action.

-Update the action.yml with your name, description, inputs and outputs for your action.

 See the [documentation](https://help.github.com/en/articles/metadata-syntax-for-github-actions)

-## Change the Code
+### Making changes to source code

 Most toolkit and CI/CD operations involve async operations so the action is run in an async function.